mattmaynes2/aria/reports/final/3-Technical/2-Details/11-LearningAlgorithm.md

 - An entity that observes incoming events and feeds them to the learning strategy.
 - An entity that retrieves events from a training session and builds a strategy using the events

-The machine learning component makes use of a Strategy design pattern, which allows different implementations of the learning strategy to be interchanged easily.
+The machine learning component makes use of a Strategy Pattern, which allows different implementations of the learning strategy to be interchanged easily.

 #### Strategy Version 2 {-}